mhelff/ingress-stats-parser/README.md

 Script for OCR parsing of Ingress agent statistics screenshots

 ### Status
 This project is in a early experimental status.
+Parsing of stats already looks fairly reliable, but needs more testing.
+See Testing on how to test and help.

 ### WTF?
 This script is inspired by the fantastic agent-stats.com project.